 So what we can do to make use of this youthful demographic dividend?
 We need to act.
 For example, if the issue of youth unemployment is an African problem, why not include entrepreneurship in our universities’ curricula as a mandatory subject so that our youth become creators rather than seekers?
 Poverty?
 Why not rally the policymakers to provide an environment where everyone succeeds on equal footing.
 Lack of confidence in Africa, why not teach education of values, of personal discovery etc.

-Afripen is the first-ever youth education revolution on the continent.
-It hopes to scale down our obstacles to growth to zero or minimal percent in 30 years.
+Afripen is a first-ever youth education revolution on the continent.
+It hopes to scale down our obstacles to growth to a zero or minimal percent in 30 years.
 With youths as founders and policymakers, Afripen is not the usual, old-fashioned education movement.
 It shall be driven by youths whose passion for change is real and sometimes personal.
 We hope you will join the network because your contributions can make a greater impact.

 NB: For the photo, the USAID Representative (pictured) was surprised at my height.
 I told him I look taller only at YALI.
 In South Sudan, this height is average and he laughed.
 “Use this to transform Africa.”
 He advised referring to the YALI Certificate.